Title: Teaching from the Archives: Creating Student -Centered Instruction with Archival Materials

 There is an increased demand in higher education to foster students’ critical thinking skills.
 Research indicates that interacting with primary archival sources represents an effective method for helping students develop these critical thinking skills (Carini 2016; Robyns 2001).
 This kind of instruction also encourages students to become independent learners.
 Information literacy instruction has at its foundation the development of critical thinking skills.
 In fact, the main goal of this instruction is to teach students how to critically analyze and evaluate information.
 This will then prepare them to more effectively navigate the information they encounter on their own in the future.
 As a result of their training in information literacy instruction, these librarians realized the exciting potential that would result from incorporating archival materials and primary sources into a new approach to information literacy instruction at their institution.
 They recognized that this approach could help students improve both their critical thinking and information literacy skills.

-Currently, Ms. Borin and Mrs. Wolf are in with process of creating a curriculum for a 1 credit information literacy class using primary source archival materials.
+Currently, Ms. Borin and Mrs. Wolf are in the process of creating a curriculum for a 1 credit information literacy class using primary source archival materials.
 This dynamic student-centered class will incorporate project-based learning, providing students with the opportunities to develop valuable life-long information literacy skills as well as more comprehensive understanding than can usually be provided in a one-shot session.
 With access to rich primary source materials from both the University and Sexuality Archives, Ms. Borin and Mrs. Wolf, can provide value-added instruction while fostering a deeper understanding of the unique interactions between the history of the institution and the history of human sexuality.

 The goal of this Current Issues Discussion Forum is to facilitate a dialog about using primary sources in information literacy instruction.
 Participants will share personal experiences and best practices, as well as begin to formulate standards for this type of instruction.